dapper-mapper/ua-geog330/labs/lab11/README.md

 !
 Question 8: Zoom into a flood affected area (e.g. buildings, agricultural fields) and take a screenshot (use the "Snipping Tool") of your flood map.
 Paste the screenshot into the submission document.
 ```

-## Part 2 - Application of your RF Classifier to flooding in Queensland, Australia on
+## Part 2 - Application of your best classifier to flooding in Queensland, Australia

 ### Step 1.
 New image